HIT-leaderone/FILP-3D/FSCIL3D-XL.md

 - session_settings.py

-  The functions in this code determine which dataset serves as the base class and which dataset serves as the incremental class in your designed continual learning dataset.
+  The functions in this code determine which dataset serves as the base class and which dataset serves as the incremental class in your designed FSCIL dataset.
 Take `shapenet2co3d` as a example:

 ```python
 def shapenet2co3d():